 If you choose Results in Table, Looker will obey whatever row limitations you've set up in the saved Look.
 If you choose All Results, Looker will return all the rows of the query, regardless of the saved Look settings, and regardless of Looker's typical 5,000 row limit.
 This can be desirable for retrieving very large datasets, but you should use caution to ensure the query is not too large for your database.

 Apply Visualization Options

-- Select Apply visualization options if you want to apply visualization settings to your data delivery so that your data delivery appears similar to a table chart.
-Any of the following settings in the Plot and Series menus that are configured for the visualization will be applied to the data delivery:
+Select Apply visualization options to apply some of the visualization settings to your delivery, causing your delivery to appear similar to a table chart.
+Any of the following settings in the Plot, Series, and Formatting menus that are configured for the visualization will be applied to the data delivery:

 - Unselect Apply visualization options if you do not want these visualization options applied.
 Looker sends the data as it appears in the Data section of the Look or a dashboard tile's Explore from Here window.

 For Looks and the CSV format of dashboards, you can configure the data's formatting:

 - Select Formatted data values if you want the data to appear more similar to the Explore experience in Looker, although some features (such as linking) aren't supported by all file types.

 - Unselect Formatted data values if you do not want to apply any special formatting of your query results, such as rounding long numbers or adding special characters your Looker developers may have put in place.
 This is often preferred when data is being fed into another tool for processing.

 Single Column Layout

 For dashboard deliveries in PDF or Visualization format, you have the option to print your PDF in a single column layout, which displays dashboard tiles in a single vertical column.
 Check the Use single column layout box to use this option, or leave the box unchecked to show the tiles as they are arranged in the dashboard.